 Smooth and Steady Wins the Race

-In the last article I talked about stabilization, and ways to help achieve it using technology.
+In the last article, I talked about stabilization and ways to help achieve it using technology.
 A good take starts with you, of course, and a steady hand can achieve great results.

 A steady hand and the right technology, though, can make a shot look like the camera was floating through thin air.
-The trickiest shots to capture are often when trying to follow someone else.
+The trickiest shots to capture are often when you’re trying to follow someone else.
 Practice walking smoothly for best results.